-- A. Requirements for graduation - I. Must complete all of the program or its equivalency. - II.
+A. Requirements for graduation

+- I. Must complete all of the program or its equivalency. - II.
 Must achieve a minimum of 75% in each system/term. - III.
 Must achieve a minimum clinical grade of Satisfactory ("C"). - IV.
 Must have completed the theory and clinical hours as approved by the Board of Vocational Nursing and Psychiatric Technicians (BVNPT). - V. Must not be on probationary status for absenteeism or behavioral deficiencies. - VI.
 Must have completed the program within 150% of the planned program length. - VII.
-Must be in good financial standing with the College and attended all exit interviews. - VIII.
-Complete and pass all mandatory on site and online review programs during and after the program. - B. Requirements for licensure (Vocational Nursing) - i.
+Must be in good financial standing with the Institute and completed all exit interviews. - VIII.
+Complete and pass all mandatory computer lab, onsite, and online review programs during and after the program with a minimum of 80% (<60% will be dropped from the term). - B. Requirements for licensure (Vocational Nursing) - i.
 Must complete application to BVNPT and pay appropriate fees. - ii.
-Must complete application for National Council Licensure Exam and pay appropriate fees. - iii.
-Must schedule appointment for exam with the appropriate agency. - iv.
-Must schedule time and complete adequate study for exam. - v.
+Must be deemed eligible to take the examination by the BVNPT. - iii.
+Must complete application for National Council Licensure Exam and pay appropriate fees. - iv.
+Must schedule appointment for exam with the appropriate agency. - v.
+Must schedule time and complete adequate study for exam. - vi.
 Must pass the exam and pay the appropriate state licensing fee.